piclas-framework/piclas/docs/documentation/userguide/features-and-models/features-particle-solver.md

 $$w < \frac{1}{\left(\sqrt{2}\pi d_{\mathrm{ref}}^2 n^{2/3}\right)^3}$$

+The threshold for the adaption is set by

+    Part-Weight-CellLocal-QualityFactor = 0.8

+which in case of DSMC corresponds to the mean collision separation distance over mean free path (DSMC_MCS_over_MFP) and for BGK/FP to the maximal relaxation factor (BGK_MaxRelaxationFactor/FP_MaxRelaxationFactor).
+If the read-in cell values from the DSMCState are above this threshold the weighting factor will be adapted to resolve it.
+For DSMC, the scaling factor is put to the power of 3 for 3D and 2 for 2D to increase the number of particles and thus the resolution of the mean collision separation distance accordingly.

-If all quality factors are resolved, the weight is adapted in such a way, that the simulation particle numbers stays in a predefined range.
+If all quality factors are resolved, the weight is adapted in such a way, that the simulation particle numbers stay in a predefined range.

     Part-Weight-CellLocal-MinParticleNumber = 10
     Part-Weight-CellLocal-MaxParticleNumber = 100

-A further refinement, with a higher minimum particle number can be additionally given close to the symmetry axis or close to catalytic boundaries.
+A further refinement, with a higher minimum particle number can be additionally given close to the symmetry axis in axisymmetric simulations (determined by using 5% of the maximum y-coordinate of the domain) or close to catalytic boundaries.

+    Part-Weight-CellLocal-SymAxis-MinPartNum = 200
+    Part-Weight-CellLocal-Cat-MinPartNum = 200

+For coupled BGK/FP-DSMC simulations, additional parameters are available to scale the weight in the BGK/FP regions respectively, where the other criteria shown above are resolved.
+The following parameters are directly multiplied by read-in weighting factor:

+    Part-Weight-CellLocal-RefineFactorBGK = 10
+    Part-Weight-CellLocal-RefineFactorFP  = 10

+These values would correspond to an increase of the weighting factor of 10 and thus a reduction of the particle number in the BGK/FP regions.
 In addition, the upper limit of the weights can be disabled for simulations in which the weight should only be lowered.

     Part-Weight-CellLocal-IncludeMaxPartNum = F